fhmwg/current-tags/essential-overview.md

 ### Location (Names and GeoTags)

 An image can identify one location where the primary focus of the depicted scene is found.
 A location can have names such as a full name, identifier, sublocation, city, state, country, as well as GPS coordinates.
-Names are required, GPS coordinates are optional.
+Location names are required.
+Identifier and GPS coordinates are optional.

 IPTC allows storing more than one location in a single image's metadata.
 Because the meaning of multiple locations is not uniformly understood, we recommend against using multiple locations.